 Related Articles: Stages of Hair Locking

-Basically, Salih is painting the picture of how intertwined the hairs inside the loc become as the locs mature, which means build up is more likely with shea butter as the locs mature.
+Basically, you can imagine how intertwined the hairs inside the loc become as the locs mature, which means build up is more likely with shea butter as the locs mature.
 This also explains why I was fortunate enough to have used shea butter for so long and not have locs filled with build up.

 I no longer use shea butter on locs in any form and my locs are lightweight and flourishing.
 So, I challenge you to stop using shea butter on your locs and notice the difference.